 We’ve missed you!
 We are thrilled to expand upon our award-winning Interactive Virtual Programs this fall, in addition to online experiences.
 Contact us to find creative ways to meet your learning needs and fit your budget.

 Bring the Penn Museum to you using video chat technology!
 Interact LIVE with a Museum educator, as you are guided through a virtual learning experience that highlight parts of our collections through conversations, object analysis, and making activities.
 Our Virtual Programs are easily adjusted to fit learning levels of any group!

-Virtual Workshop Offerings
+Virtual Visit Offerings